bwynants/vagrant-centos-php/README.md

 Base
 ----

-The Vagrant base box is currently set to a CentOS box that would need to be locally named ``centos6.4_64``.
+The Vagrant base box is currently set to a CentOS flavor that would need to be locally named ``centos6.4_64``.
 It can be found [here](http://developer.nrel.gov/downloads/vagrant-boxes/centos-6.4-x86_64-v20130309.box), though other CentOS base boxes should work fine.
 Check [vagrantbox.es](http://www.vagrantbox.es "vagrantbox.es") for other bases box candidates or make your own.